UCLL-PR2/exercises/todo/testing/01/assignment.md

 If you're going to write testing code, you might as well not remove it, because that actually requires extra effort.
 Simply group your testing code in a separate file, and keep it there, ready to be run.

+People who remove tests assume that

+* their tests are exhaustive and that they've just shown their code is 100% bug free, so no need to ever test it again; and
+* their code will never need to be modified in any way (e.g., an optimization, an extra optional parameter, etc.)

+Those assumptions are more often than not wrong.
+So keep your tests.

-Another major weakness of the example above is that it requires manual checking: `some_function`'s return values are printed but need to be checked each time.
+Another major weakness of the example above is that it requires manual checking: `some_function`'s return values are printed out but need to be checked each time.
 Instead, include the expected value in the tests:

 ```python